 You can then initialize your function, create an HTTP trigger and start it:

 There might be a few gotchas but that’s really all there is to it.
-Check the full README if you have any issues.

 Deploy in Knative or TriggerMesh Cloud